fonini/jquery-capitalize/README.md

 ## Using the plugin

 Include jQuery and the plugin on a page.
-Apply the plugin to the elements you want.
+Apply the plugin on the elements you want.

 ```html
 <input type="text" id="name" />